 With the “Q” Line in Detroit, it’s a heavy investment and could take a lot of time to see the added benefit.
-I think it really is about people seeing the value of it and the benefit of something being able to prove itself as the city grows, traffic starts to increase and then all of the sudden you’re very happy that you actually put a light field there because you see things around that developing.
-With Smart Cities, it’s usually lighter, it’s more added to infrastructure.
+I think it really is about people seeing the value of it and the benefit of something being able to prove itself as the city grows, traffic starts to increase, and then all of the sudden you’re very happy that you actually put a light field there because you see things around that developing.
+With Smart Cities, it’s usually lighter, it’s more added to the infrastructure.

-With Amsterdam, who basically decided to become a living lab for smart city technology, it’s if you have a good idea, come with us, and we’ll see how we can implement it.
+With Amsterdam, which basically decided to become a living lab for smart city technology, it’s if you have a good idea, come with us, and we’ll see how we can implement it.
 The good thing about such a living lab is that you can see, like, what kind of initiatives are successful and whatnot, and of course, it can be success or failure that are dependent on the idea itself, how you can execute it, but also the kind of ideas that that really get traction very quickly.
 And some just take a year or two to catch on.
 It’s a safe zone to play and fail if necessary.

-CAN YOU SHARE EXAMPLES OF DIGITAL PROJECTS THAT HAVE FAILED AND OR SUCCEEDED IN AMSTERDAM OR ELSEWHERE THAT YOU HAVE WORKED ON.
+CAN YOU SHARE EXAMPLES OF DIGITAL PROJECTS THAT HAVE FAILED AND OR SUCCEEDED IN AMSTERDAM OR ELSEWHERE THAT YOU HAVE WORKED ON?

 The problem is if you’re talking about platforms there’s an awful lot of failure in both on the US side, and the Netherlands, and Europe.
 There are so many ideas for people who come with a platform for exchange.
 For example, databases, everybody puts their expertise in it and you can share it and there’s a community.
-Actually, that’s something that we worked with our US counterparts to create a U.S. and Netherlands community or an international community on smart cities sharing experiences because all these cities are in the same boat.
-I wouldn’t say it failed but learned after a year it did not work as we expected because we didn’t get that community feel that we wanted.
+Actually, that’s something that we worked with our U.S. counterparts to create a U.S. and Netherlands community or an international community on smart cities sharing experiences because all these cities are in the same boat.
+I wouldn’t say it failed but learned after a year it did not work as we expected because we didn’t get that community feels that we wanted.

 We pivoted to a strategy where we could connect people who have the same problem.
 Because then it’s much easier for people within a company or city to make time for it and explain to their boss that it is actually important to have this conversation with this person in Detroit, or Austin, Texas, or in Amsterdam, or Rotterdam.
 It connects people.
 We changed the idea as we went because originally it was too idealistic.
 It has to be quick, easy, and give people instant gratification.